-Potential of Mean Force at the DFT Levels
+3.2 Potential of Mean Force at the DFT/MM Levels

 Extrapolation to the DFT/MM level using the US trajectories from the PM6/MM simulations is also possible, and the free energies profiles are shown in Fig. 3.
 Similar to the results at the PM6/MM level, the locations of the reactant, the products and the transition states are nearly independent of the number of water molecules in the QM region.
 Without water molecules in the QM region, the free energy barrier for the forward reaction and the reaction free energy are 2.0 kcal/mol and -1.6 kcal/mol, respectively.
 Both of them are much smaller than those under the PM6/MM level of theory in their absolute values.
+An early transition state can be observed, which has a longer C-N bond length than that under the PM6/MM level of theory.
+This is not unexpected, since the basis set in the DFT calculation was much diffusive than that in the PM6 calculations.
 When two water molecules are added to the QM region, the free energy profile shows large deviations from the one at the same level of theory but with no solvent molecules in the QM region, especially at the product side.
 When solvent molecules in the MM region are represented as background charges that polarize the electronic structure of the QM region, charge transfer is not allowed between the QM solute molecule and the MM solvent molecules.
-When two nearest solvent molecules are included in the QM region, the water molecules can accommodate the extra electrons around the oxygen atom in the carbonyl group, especially after the formation of the C-N bond.
+When two nearest solvent molecules are bracketed into the QM region, the water molecules can accommodate the extra electrons around the oxygen atom in the carbonyl group, especially after the formation of the C-N bond.
 Therefore, the product is stabilized by 1.6 kcal/mol, and the reaction free energy becomes -3.3 kcal/mol.
 The free energy barrier for the forward reaction increases to 2.4 kcal/mol.
 Adding more water molecules into the QM region does not significantly change the profile.
 With three water molecules in the QM region, the reactant and the product are located at $d{CN} = 4.52$ Å and 1.64 Å, and the free energy barrier and the reaction free energy are 2.3 kcal/mol and -3.3 kcal/mol.
 With four water molecules in the QM region, the reactant and the product are located at $d{CN} = 4.50$ Å and 1.66 Å, and the free energy barrier and the reaction free energy are 2.1 kcal/mol and -3.1 kcal/mol.
 Considering the uncertainties in the free energy profiles, these numbers are statistically identical.
-Therefore, when two water molecules are included in the QM region, the free energies have converged.
+Therefore, when two water molecules are included in the QM region, the free energy profile has converged.